RichardL64/Solar/README.md

 ## Current state:

- - Shelly control integration to enhance SOLIC functionality - turn on when batteries are full and solar in production
+ - Shelly control integration to enhance SOLIC functionality - turn on when batteries are full and solar in production. + POC off the shelf device control accessing the JSON/HTTP arduino interface.

  - Self contained/zero install dashboard served from the Arduino at path solis.local